 The questions considered include: why are lawyers the only American profession to be truly and completely self-regulated?
 Why is it that the attorney-client privilege is the oldest and most jealously protected professional privilege?
 Why is it that the Supreme Court has repeatedly struck down bans on commercial speech, except for bans on in-person lawyer solicitations and some types of lawyer advertising?
 Why is it that the Miranda right to consult with an attorney is more protected than the right to remain silent?
 Why is legal malpractice so much harder to prove than medical malpractice?
 The Article finishes with some of the ramifications of the lawyer-judge hypothesis, including brief consideration of whether our judiciary should be staffed by lawyer-judges at all.

 Barton, Benjamin H., "Do Judges Systematically Favor the Interests of the Legal Profession? " (2007).
-Law Publications and Other Works.
+College of Law Faculty Scholarship.